Crane Song Ibis

 Crane Song Ibis Equaliser Details

-Crane Song Ibis – Each of its four bands features switch-selectable frequencies centered on and covering musical-step intervals from 32-Hz “C” to 22.35-kHz “F.” Its four overlapping bands are labeled with note names and frequency allowing for the first time a “translation” between musician-speak and engineer-jargon.
+Crane Song Ibis – Each of its four bands features switch-selectable frequencies centred on and covering musical-step intervals from 32-Hz “C” to 22.35-kHz “F.” Its four overlapping bands are labelled with note names and frequency allowing for the first time a “translation” between musician-speak and engineer-jargon.
 The bandwidth control has similar notation with adjustment from 0.2 octave to 4 octaves per band and a boost / cut range of 12 dB.

 The low-cut filter of the Crane Song Ibis is switch selectable from 20-Hz to 150-Hz with slopes of either 12-dB or 24-dB per octave.
-Like most Crane Song products, IBIS utilizes discrete class-A circuitry and features a truly unique and adjustable “color” function that can be applied to either the entire audio path or to any individual frequency band.
+Like most Crane Song products, IBIS utilises discrete class-A circuitry and features a truly unique and adjustable “colour” function that can be applied to either the entire audio path or to any individual frequency band.
 A fully stepped mastering version is also available.

 First, each band of the Crane Song Ibis has 24 frequencies.
 12 switch positions and a “+ one step button” this button moves the frequencies up one whole musical step.
 The high and low bands also can be shelving by pushing the shelving button.
-The frequency chart shows how each of the bands over lap and how frequencies and musical notes relate.
-As an example, with the +1 step button pushed in, the frequency moves up two positions on the chart.
-32.7 Hz which is the lowest frequency will become 36.7 Hz.
+The frequency chart shows how each of the bands overlap and how frequencies and musical notes relate.
+As an example, with the +1-step button pushed in, the frequency moves up two positions on the chart.
+32.7 Hz, which is the lowest frequency, will become 36.7 Hz.

 There is a dead zone of about plus and minus .3 db on the “boost / cut” controls where the EQ is flat in response.
 This allows an easy way to set your bands flat.
 The range is plus or minus 12 db and is not stepped.
 The mastering version has a range of 6 db in .5 db steps with a 1 db step between 5 and 6.
-The Bandwidth is not stepped on the standard version and is stepped on the mastering version. the range is from 0.2 Oct to 4 Oct this is at 12 db of boost The low cut is 12 db per octave, but the steep button increases the slope to 24 db per octave.
+The Bandwidth is not stepped on the standard version and is stepped on the mastering version. the range is from 0.2 Oct to 4 Oct this is at 12 db of boost the low cut is 12 db per octave, but the steep button increases the slope to 24 db per octave.

 Specifications